deadlyvipers/dojo_rules/introduction.md

 Hey, my name is Khairul Imam

-I am from Indonesia :)
+I am from Indonesia :), Recently im beginner on python :)

 Accept me as your student master </\>

-FYI i am learning Python